Rajpratik71/Mininet-wiki/Mininet-Python-Style.md

 * Single-line docstrings are surrounded by single double-quotes.
 This makes them more compact.

 * Multi-line docstrings are surrounded by triple double-quotes.
 This differs from single-line docstrings, which use single quotes.
-The ending triple-quote is at the end of the last line of text, and text is lined up to the right of the opening triple quotes.
+The ending triple-quote is at the end of the last line of text, and text is lined up as shown below.

 The Mininet code style can be checked (more or less) by running `make codecheck`.
 A utility to help with conversion from PEP8 to Mininet style is provided as `util/unpep8`.